Key tax factors for efficient cross-border business and investment involving Bosnia and Herzegovina.

 Joint Stock company

-Bosnia and Herzegovina (hereinafter “BiH”) consist of two territorial entities: the Federation of Bosnia and Herzegovina (hereinafter “FBiH”) and the Republic Srpska (hereinafter “RS”).
+Bosnia and Herzegovina (hereinafter: “BiH”) consist of two territorial entities: the Federation of Bosnia and Herzegovina (hereinafter: “FBiH”) and the Republika Srpska (hereinafter: “RS”) and Brcko District.

 The standard corporate income tax rate is 10 percent.

-5 percent in both the FBiH and the RS.
+5 percent in the FBiH and 10 percent in RS.

 Dividends received are generally not taxable, neither in FBiH nor in RS.